holochain/holochain/README.md

 nix-shell --argstr flavor happDev
 ```

-This nix-shell flavor installs wrapper binaries for `holochain` and `dna-util` that will automatically compile and run the binaries.
+This nix-shell flavor installs wrapper binaries for `holochain` and `hc` that will automatically compile and run the binaries.
 This is very useful if you are tracking changes in the holochain repo because when you check out a new rev, running holochain will compile automatically to the version at that rev.

 ### Building with cargo if you already have rust installed:
 ```